Underrepresented in Medicine Residency Recruitment Program

 Departments interested in this program should rank submissions in order of preference.
 Requests are reviewed by at least two faculty members in Diversity Affairs.
 Notification of approvals and fund transfers occur within ten business days after submission of each request, and funds are distributed to the department through an interdepartmental funds transfer.

 Diversity Affairs provides a template letter for departments to use when inviting prospective residents to visit IU School of Medicine as part of the Underrepresented in Medicine Residency Recruitment Program.
-This letter has been approved by IU School of Medicine legal counsel and should be used on department letterhead with IU School of Medicine branding.
+This letter has been approved by IU School of Medicine legal counsel and Graduate Medical Education in compliance with ACGME.

 Use of Program Funds